Particular/docs.particular.net/tutorials/nservicebus-step-by-step/2-sending-a-command/tutorial.md

  1. In the **ClientUI** project, create a new class named `PlaceOrderHandler`.
  1. Mark the handler class as public and implement the `IHandleMessages<PlaceOrder>` interface.
  1. Add a logger instance, which will allow you to take advantage of the same logging system used by NServiceBus.
 This has an important advantage over `Console.WriteLine()`: the entries written with the logger will appear in the log file in addition to the console.
-Use this line to add primary constructor to your handler class that gets the logger instance:
+Use this line to add a primary constructor to your handler class that accepts a logger instance:
     ```cs
     public class PlaceOrderHandler(ILogger<PlaceOrderHandler> logger)
     ```